-You have to talk about competition – how is the competitive situation and which competitor do you respect the most?
+You have to talk about competition – how is the competitive situation, and which competitor do you respect the most?

 I respect all our competitors, and I am also very glad that they exist.
 Having more players in the sector validates its importance and provides learning opportunities.
-In this field, there are so many challenges that need to be solved and I think the space is big enough for most.
+In this field, there are so many challenges that need to be solved, and I think the space is big enough for most.
 I’m also confident that we have a winning formula thanks to our nine years of experience.
 Even though we are in many ways a start-up, we also have the experience and learnings of an experienced incubator.
 We are always open to sharing our insights with new start-ups and focus more on collaboration and cooperation than competition.

 I know you work a lot with culture, and you describe your local teams as «pragmatic and tenacious».
 That sounds like a slight contradiction in terms.
 Can you elaborate?

 We are pragmatic in the sense that we always take local conditions into account and find solutions that work on the ground.
 We are tenacious in that we believe solutions are always available, and we don’t give up even if we experience hurdles.
 In that way, these are not contradictory ideals but complementary.
 Yes, I believe we all have heard that culture eats strategy for breakfast.
 With a team that is growing fast and spread out over the world, culture needs to be a constant focus.
 We have offices in Nairobi, Abidjan, Bangkok, Guatemala City, and Oslo.
-Our team consists of 17 nationalities, so we are truly global fluent.
+Our team consists of 20 nationalities, so we are truly globally fluent.
 This ensures an international perspective, and then we combine it with local adaptability in all things that we do.

 We have developed standardized procedures on how to penetrate new markets, emphasizing the cultivation of relationships at grassroots levels.
 This way, we can obtain credible information right from the source instead of relying on inaccurate or outdated surveys from other agencies with unclear interests.